BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/monsters.md

 Monster models excel in a fight, and are often able to cause significant damage to enemy lines and even smash right through them.

 Whenever a Monster model makes a Strike against an enemy model that it is Engaged in Combat with and slays them, they may immediately make a single additional Strike against each model that was Supporting the slain model.
 This cannot be used if the Monster model kills an enemy with a Brutal Power Attack, only when they make a Strike.
-Monsters and Cavalry Monsters in Combat

 ***Example 74:** This Mordor Troll has won the Combat against the Warriors of Minas Tirith.
 It makes its first Strike against Warrior A, killing it.
 It then makes its second Strike against Warrior B, killing them as well.
 As Warrior C was Supporting Warrior B, the Troll may now make a free Strike against Warrior C; however, it doesn't kill them in this instance.
 As that was a free Strike, the Troll still has one remaining and chooses to Strike Warrior D, killing them as well.
 As Warrior E was Supporting Warrior D, the Troll may now make a free Strike against them as well, and this time the Troll successfully kills its victim!*